 Recruited as a Liberal “star candidate” for Parliament in the 1965 general election, Trudeau served as attorney general in the cabinet of Prime Minister Lester Pearson (1897-1972), where he relaxed Canada’s laws governing divorce, abortion, and homosexuality.
 Celebrated in his party as a fresh new kind of leader, when Pearson resigned two years later Trudeau won the race to replace him.

 The 15 years Trudeau ran Canada are generally seen as heralding a significant left-wing shift in what had previously been a rather stiff and conservative country.
 Distrustful of the free market, Trudeau’s administration grew government spending and regulation, and advocated Canada take a more neutral position in the Cold War.
-Viewing the country’s traditional English-French tensions — and particularly the French-Canadian separatist movement — as bigoted and small-minded, he promoted bilingualism and multiculturalism to create a more diverse, post-national Canadian identity, and took a hard line when Quebec elected its first openly separatist government.
-In 1970 he imposed martial law in order to end a hostage crisis with French-Canadian terrorists, in what remains one of the most controversial decisions of his entire tenure.
+Eager to weaken the appeal of French-Canadian nationalism, he made French an official Canadian language, along with English, and took a hard line against Quebec‘s first openly separatist government, which was elected in 1976.
+In 1970 he imposed a form of martial law through the War Measures Act in order to end a hostage crisis with French-Canadian terrorists, in what remains one of the most controversial decisions of his entire tenure.

 Trudeau’s hold on office was not always firm.
 His tenure overlapped with serious bouts of economic difficultly for Canada, resulting in several close elections and even a short-lived loss of power to Joe Clark (b.
 1939) from 1979 to 1980, though this eight-month exile proved fairly inconsequential.